 She kills her captors and telepathically gains information of the other drug mules with CPH4 inside them.
 Let’s look a little into telepathy.
 It is the fictional ability a person has to read another person’s mind.
 The brain works based on a series of electric signals being passed around in the neural network.
 If the sense of touch can be increased many folds, it could theoretically feel the electric activity in another person’s brain.
 I know it’s far fetched, stay with me here.
 With an enhanced brain, Lucy can now decode another person’s brain functions.
 She taps into his memory to gain access to the destinations of all the mules.
 That’s all I’ve got.
 Please do comment if you have a better theory.

 Lucy uses her home computer and reaches out to Prof. Norman.
-She hacks into Prof. Norman’s home TV.
+She hacks into Prof. Norman’s hotel room TV.
 We can assume that it is a smart TV which has Internet access, therefore an IP and a vulnerable port that can be hacked.
 Lucy has a higher understanding of the human body now and figures that her roommate can possibly suffer from a critical ailment and warns her to change her lifestyle.

 What happens to Lucy on the flight?
 What is she doing with two laptops?